-(4) Countryside uses (Fringe and Rural transect zones)
+(3) Permitted uses in the Countryside (Fringe and Rural transect zones)

-Land in the Fringe and Rural transect zones may be used only for the following purposes, and structures are allowed only to serve these permitted uses:

 - i.
-Agricultural uses and facilities including farmer's markets and agriculturebased targeted industry, except as follows: - Agricultural uses and facilities in the Fringe transect zone are limited to passive agriculture that is compatible with nearby residential uses such as, but not limited to, horse and cattle pasture and native range. - Active agricultural uses must be located only in the Rural transect zone; such uses include crops that require extensive cultivation or spray applications of pesticide and fertilizer and concentrated livestock facilities. - 3) Agricultural or utility uses or facilities that may generate noise or odor must be located only in the Rural transect zone. - ii.
-Restored or preserved native habitat and environmentally significant or sensitive land (see Section 3.01.03.EE.2.o(4)); - iii.
-The Flow Way System including adjoining water management facilities and wastewater re-use facilities (see Section 3.01.03.EE.2.p); - iv.
-Community recreation areas such as community or regional parks, recreational fields, picnic areas, primitive campgrounds, greenways, and trails, provided they: - 1) Link with trails to neighborhoods and adjacent Countryside areas; - 2) Provide opportunities for shaded seating; and - 3) Provide facilities such as public restrooms and water fountains. - v.
-Civic uses on Civic Building Lots; - vi.
-Golf course (limited to 18 holes per Town or Village), provided that it was designated on an approved PTV regulating plan, does not interfere with the creation of a continuous flow way and integrated trail system, remains open to the public, accommodates re-use wastewater, and uses Best Management Practices for Florida Golf Courses published by the Institute of Food and Agricultural Sciences at the University of Florida in 1999; and - vii.
-Allowable residential uses on Estate Lots.
-Estate Lots in the Fringe transect zone are limited to a maximum of 5% of the land area dedicated to Open Space and Countryside; the allowance for these lots must be acquired by TDR Credits transferred from an off-site eligible sending site (see footnote to Table 3-2).
+Land in the Countryside (Fringe and Rural transect zones) may be used only for the following purposes, and structures in the Countryside are allowed only to serve these permitted uses: - 1) Agricultural uses and facilities including farmer's markets and agriculture-based targeted industry, except as follows: - a) Agricultural uses and facilities in the Fringe transect zone are limited to passive agriculture that is compatible with nearby residential uses such as, but not limited to, horse and cattle pasture and native range. - Active agricultural uses must be located only in the Rural transect zone; such uses include crops that require extensive cultivation or spray applications of pesticide and fertilizer and concentrated livestock facilities. - c) Agricultural or utility uses or facilities that may generate noise or odor must be located only in the Rural transect zone. - Restored or preserved native habitat and environmentally significant or sensitive land (see Section 3.01.03.EE.2.o(4)); - Community recreation areas such as community or regional parks, recreational fields, picnic areas, primitive campgrounds, greenways, and trails, provided they: - a) Link with trails to neighborhoods and adjacent Countryside areas; - b) Provide opportunities for shaded seating; and - c) Provide facilities such as public restrooms and water fountains. - 4) The Flow Way System including adjoining water management facilities and wastewater re-use facilities (see Section 3.01.03.EE.2.p); - 5) Golf course (limited to 18 holes per Town or Village), provided that it accommodates re-use wastewater and uses Best Management Practices for Florida Golf Courses published by the Institute of Food and Agricultural Sciences at the University of Florida in 1999; - 6) Civic uses on Civic Building Lots; and - 7) Allowable residential uses on Estate Lots.
+Estate Lots in the Countryside are limited to a maximum of 5% of the land area dedicated to the Countryside; the allowance for these lots must be acquired by TDR Credits transferred from an off-site eligible sending site (see Section 4.04.06).

-(5) Restoration and preservation.
+(4) Restoration and preservation.

-The restoration and preservation of native habitats and environmentally significant land is strongly encouraged in the Fringe and Rural transect zones.
+The restoration and preservation of native habitats and environmentally significant land is strongly encouraged.
 Restored habitats may qualify for increased TDR credits as described in Section 4.04.05 if they meet the following minimum standards:

 - i.
-Restored habitats are at least 25 acres in size; - Restored habitats are connected to the greatest extent possible to existing preserved native habitat or preserved environmentally significant land or to the Flow Way System; - iii.
-Restored habitats must include multiple upland and wetland habitat types consistent with habitat types that can be supported by the existing soil types and the proposed hydrology for the site; - iv.
-Restored habitats include only native species in the canopy, understory, and groundcover in proportions similar to those found in representative naturally occurring plant communities in St. Lucie County; and

-- v.
-Shallow marsh systems are encouraged.
-Deep water habitat and the required littoral zone and upland buffer habitat (Section 3.01.03.EE.2.p(4)(ii)and (iii)) are not eligible for restoration credit, but shallow marsh acreage beyond the requirements may be eligible for full restoration credit. - vi.
-Proposals that request an increased multiplier for transferable development rights based on creating or restoring natural habitats from former agricultural lands must be accompanied by a restoration and management plan.
+Restored habitats are at least 25 acres in size; - ii.
+Restored habitats are connected to existing preserved native habitat or preserved environmentally significant land or to the Flow Way System; - iii.
+Restored habitats include only native species in the canopy, understory, and groundcover in proportions similar to those found in representative naturally occurring plant communities in St. Lucie County; and - iv.
+Proposals that request an increased multiplier for transferable density based on creating or restoring natural habitats from former agricultural lands must be accompanied by a restoration and management plan.
 The Board of County Commissioners will decide whether to accept or modify such plans during the PTV approval process.
 The restoration and management plan must include the following: - 1) identifies the area to be restored; - 2) identifies the strategy that will be employed to restore the land; - 3) provides an acceptable time table for completion of the restoration; - 4) identifies measures that will be used to evaluate the success of the restoration, including the density and distribution of species; and - 5) includes a funding strategy for monitoring and maintaining the habitat, including the ongoing maintenance and removal of exotic vegetation.

-(6) Use of reclaimed water.
+(5) Use of reclaimed water.